dafacto/moneyforsomething/_chapters/09_asset-allocation.md

 permalink: /book/asset-allocation/
 img_header: header-09.png
 img_footer: summary-09.png
+intro: Long term performance is driven by asset allocation.
+takeaway: In the long term, the allocation decision is what matters most.
+Sticking with your allocation is more important than picking the optimal one.
 ---

 So far, we’ve learned that we should be investing in unrelated asset classes and holding those investments for a long time.
 How you choose to distribute your investments across specific asset classes is known as asset allocation, and it’s the single most dominant influencer of long-term investment performance.